lorenjanwilson/cliwrangler/README.md

 ### Why aren't you using NETCONF?

 Have you played with NETCONF at all?
 Try it and get back to me.
-If you have a large campus network, it's just not an option yet, and even if it is, it's far from intuitive and provides few useful functions.
+If you have a large campus network, it's just not an option yet, because most devices don't support it very well at the old software versions that you see out in the wild.
+Even if you're lucky enough to have NETCONF support everywhere on your network, it's far from intuitive and doesn't make things any easier.

 Sorry to burst your bubble, but CLI scraping is still absolutely necessary unless you have a small network full of only one particular device family.
 I'd